How to Keep a Steady Stream of Jobs as a Freelance Medical Writer

 Keep Networking

-Networking is crucial for continuing to get referrals from current clients and colleagues, and it is usually the easiest way to connect with new prospective high-quality business opportunities.
-Make the most of your social media connections, especially on LinkedIn.
+Networking is crucial for keeping a steady flow of referrals from current clients and colleagues — and it is usually the easiest way to connect with new prospective high-quality business opportunities.
+Make the most of your social media connections.
 Also,

 • Start a blog.
-Guest-author a post on someone else’s blog.
+Or guest-author posts on someone else’s blog.

 • Join social groups and participate in the conversation.
 Follow industry leaders, clients, and potential clients.